GZYNus/Computer-Vision-Project/Project 3: Build Classic Deep Neural Nets/DenseNet/DenseNet Architecture Graphs/README.md

 # DenseNet Architecture Graphs

-Here shows the exact and percise architecture for DenseNet.
-It is apparantly shows the relationship among different layers.
+Here shows the exact and precise architecture for DenseNet.
+It apparently shows the relationship between different layers.